Political terror scale: Scale

 The scale is based on the assessment of violence along three dimensions:scope, intensity, and range.
 Scope is the type of violence carried out by the state, Intensity refers to the frequency at which the state employs a given type of violence, and Range is the portion of the population targeted for abuse (can also be thought of as the selectivity of violence).

-The Coders
+Coders

 The principle researchers consist of professors from several universities.